danielfalbo/btree/README.md

 probably make everything stdc-compatible.
 - I'm not sure everything works fine with an odd BTREE_MAX_KEYS, I've only tested even BTREE_MAX_KEYS for now.
-- we leak disk storage every time an insertion splits a node, creating 2 new nodes and leaking the space allocated to original on disk forever.
+- we leak disk storage every time an insertion splits a node, creating 2 new nodes and leaking the space allocated to original on disk forever. instead of creating 2 new pages, we should just create 1 new page for the right child and overwrite the original page for the left child. while we do 1 extra disk I/O, the asymptotic is still logarithmic, so I'm happy with this for now.

 # TODO